-Ubitricity manufactures and operates on-street residential electric vehicle charge points, incorporated into new and existing lamp posts.
-Because there is no need to dig up the pavement – the charge points’ electricity supply is from the lamp post feed – installation is faster than with a conventional unit.
+One of the UK’s largest charge point networks, ubitricity manufactures and operates electric vehicle charge points incorporated into new and existing lamp-posts and bollards.
+Because there is no need to dig up the pavement – the charge points’ electricity supply is from the lamp-post feed – installation is faster and cheaper than with a conventional unit.

-The company’s units use a Type 2 inlet, and charging at up 5.5 kW is possible from most units – though some are restricted to 2.3 kWh where infrastructure dictates.
-There are currently more than 360 ubitricity points on Zap-Map, with the same number of connectors available for network customers.
+The company’s units use a Type 2 inlet, and charging at up 5.5 kW is possible from most chargers – though some are restricted to 3 kWh where infrastructure dictates.